Why Unicorns Won’t Quit Sugar!

 “…a shift in dietary fats could be linked to physical inactivity and insulin insensitivity…high-fat…diets [corn oil (CO)]…reduced spontaneous locomotor activity…depressed activity…was accompanied by a lower respiratory ratio, hyperinsulinemia and impaired glucose disposal…”

 There are plenty of reasons why removing ‘junk foods’ can lead to immediate metabolic improvement.
 Restriction in consumption of ‘refined’ white sugar isn’t high on the list.

 The combination of PUFA and starch can be particularly damaging to metabolism.
 Together they can interfere with proper blood sugar regulation, promote insulin issues and encourage the release of many inflammatory stress promoting substances.

-Polyunsaturated fatty acids damage the cells ability to use sugar, and starch (and other complex carbohydrates) – when they change into glucose – raise blood sugar levels at a much faster rate than simple white sugar.
+Polyunsaturated fatty acids damage the cells ability to use sugar.
+Starch (and other complex carbohydrates) tend to raise blood glucose and insulin levels at a faster rate than fructose or simple white sugar (as well as having other potential issues).
 Reducing intake can lead to health improvements on numerous fronts.

-Avoiding PUFA in particular, can lead to a reduction in the stress issues associated with hyperglycaemia, which promote inflammatory disease states and commonly get wrongly put onto sucrose or fructose consumption.
+Avoiding PUFA in particular, can lead to a reduction in the stress issues (often associated with hyperglycaemia), which promote inflammatory disease states that commonly get wrongly put onto sucrose or fructose consumption.